-Can I Grow African Violets from Seed?
+How to Grow African Violets from Seed

 Peat can be used to germinate the seeds, but perlite, vermiculite, greensand and Epsom salt should be used to make the soil lighter.
 The seeds germinate in about eight to 14 days.
 Temperature for the soil should be between 65 and 75 F. (18-24 C).

-Simply remove a healthy leaf with the petiole or leaf stem by cutting it off or snapping it off neatly at the stem of the plant.
+Simply remove a healthy leaf with the petiole or leaf stem by cutting or snapping it off neatly at the stem of the plant.
 The petiole should be trimmed to about 1 ½ inches for best results.
-Take the leaf and insert the leaf stem into a hole in the growing medium, then water it thoroughly.
+Take the leaf and insert the stem into a hole in the growing medium, then water it thoroughly.

-Propagating African Violet Plants by Division
+Dividing African Violet Plants

 African violet propagation can be done by division, which involves cutting the crown from the plant so that each portion has a piece of the root system.
 Each division can be planted into pots with violet potting mix and they should do well.